 Many fly reels offer a CNC Aluminum body, but this one by Sage provides numerous other benefits.
 The quality and durability of the material justify its make.

 Also, the CNC aluminum material is suitable for taking up any hits.
-However, there is one field where it lacks.
 The reel weighs a bit more, in my opinion.
 For competing better in the market, it could have been lighter.
 But, performance-wise it’s a top-notch fly reel, and one of the best fly reels under the $200 mark.

 - Strong and durable body